 This program typically caters to self-employed buyers with somewhat complicated income tax returns where multiple expenses, depreciation, and various income streams are many.
 Credit score and down payment requirements are also more stringent for this program.
 Buyers using the bank statement programs are typically required to put down a minimum of 10% -15%.

-Qualified homebuyers in New Orleans have many different Jumbo financing options all the way up to 95%.
+Qualified homebuyers in New Orleans have many different Jumbo financing options all the way up to 97%.
 This is especially helpful for first-time buyers purchasing in more costly locations.
 All of these programs do have credit and loan amount restrictions.
 Please read the complete guide including down payment and credit score requirements on the Jumbo Purchase Page.
-Contact us today to learn more and how to get approved.
+Whether it’s a purchase or refinance, contact us today to learn more and how to get approved.